Maethorin/wight-cli/README.rst

 Arguments:

---blah  show this help message and exit
+--blah blu  show this help message and exit
---blahbleh  toggle debug output
+--blahbleh blll  toggle debug output
---bl  suppress all output
+--bl bnn  suppress all output

 Define default team and/or project to be used in subsequent commands::